 All Standing and Ad Hoc Committees shall be established by the Board.
 Suggestions for committees may come from Stakeholders or from Board Members, and all such suggestions shall be voted upon by the Board.
+All suggestions shall be submitted in writing and the Presiding Officer shall place the item for consideration on the agenda for the new regular meeting of the Board.

-Section 1: Standing Committees - The Standing Committees of the Council are: Budget Committee, PLUM Committee, and Outreach Committee.
+Section 1: Standing Committees - The Standing Committees of the Council are Defined in MINC's Standing Rules.